 No other day on the calendar is more divisive for Christians than October 31.
-A LifeWay Research survey conducted in 2015 revealed what most Christians already know from experience: What you do about Halloween is not one-size-fits-all.
+A LifeWay Research survey conducted in 2022 revealed what most Christians already know from experience: How pastors approach Halloween is not one-size-fits-all.

-More than 5.3 million Australians will celebrate Halloween this year, with spending forecast to reach $490 million – up 14% or $60 million on 2022.
+New data shows that 21 per cent of Australians will celebrate Halloween this year, with spending forecast to reach $450 million – down $40 million on 2023.
 However, many in the church have serious reservations about whether Christians should celebrate the holiday.
 Has Australia finally been won over by Halloween?

 That may be of little comfort to those who are still trying to reconcile their own questions about what to do with the day and how to deal with friends on the other side of the Halloween fence.